phpmentoring/resources-tools/vcs/git-tutorial.md

 The areas displayed in the index depend on the state of your repository when you run git status:

-* files in your repository that are untracked (i.e., included in your .gitignore file - see below for more info), will be listed in the Untracked files area
+* files in your repository that are untracked (i.e., files that you have not yet added using 'git add' or those included in your .gitignore file - see below for more info), will be listed in the Untracked files area

 * tracked files that you have edited but not yet staged for commit are listed in the Changes not staged for commit area